keithstric/express-auth-boilerplate/README.md

 * LDAP_USERNAME_FIELD - The name of the _username_ field
 * LDAP_PASSWORD_FIELD - The name of the _password_ field

-## package.json Scripts

-* postinstall - Runs the build script once `npm install` is done
-* build - Compiles all TypeScript to JavaScript and places in the `./dist` directory
-* start:docker - Starts the docker containers
-* build:start:docker - Builds the docker containers and then starts them
-* start - Starts the node application (Used inside Docker container)
-* watch - Starts `tsc-watch`.
-Will reload the node application when changes are made in the `./src` directory (Used inside Docker container)
-* stop:docker - Stops all docker containers

-## Getting started - Development

-Below are the steps required to get started developing your application.

-### Initial Process

-* Clone this repository to your local machine
-* Ensure dependencies are installed (node.js and Docker)
-* run `npm install`
-* run `npm run build`
-* run `npm run build:start:docker`

-This will create 3 docker containers:

-* redis - Redis server for user session storage and pub/sub
-	* Exposes port `REDIS_PORT` to Docker and the Local environment
-* orientdb - Orient DB instance with a Person vertex
-	* Exposes port `DB_STUDIO_PORT` (OrientDb Studio) and `DB_PORT` to Docker and the Local environment
-* express-auth-boilerplate - This project
-	* Exposes port defined in the `WEB_LOCAL_PORT` environment variable to the local environment and `WEB_PORT` to Docker

 ### After the "Initial Process"

 After the initial process has been executed and you have 3 docker containers running.
 Ensure you can access those containers via a browser or Curl command.
-As you make changes to your application and save your changes, you should see the express-auth-boilerplate container restart the node application with your changes available after the restart.
+As you make changes to your application and save your changes, you should see the express-auth-boilerplate container restart the node application.
+Your changes will be available after the restart.

+### Express Routes

+The following routes are available within this project.

+* `/login` - GET - The React Login page
+* `/login` - POST - Route to POST the login form to
+* `/logout` - GET - Route to logout
+* `/register` - POST - Register a new user
+* `/api-docs` - GET - Route for the Swagger Documentation
+* `/api-docs.json` - GET - Get the `swagger.json` file
+* `/api/logs` - GET - Get the most recent log entries or query the log
+* `/api/vertices` - GET - Query the DB for vertices
+* `/api/vertices/:vertexType` - GET - Get a list of vertices by class name
+* `/api/vertex/:vertexId` - GET - Get a vertex by it's id

 ## Docker